 I always find the joys of parenthood a little funny.
 We get overly excited about seemingly mundane things such as using the bathroom in peace, feeling like the laundry is done, cooking a dinner that no one complained about, or in my case, watching my then 3-year-old pick up a piece of bell pepper, inspect it for a while, and then finally lick it.
 That’s right folks, not only did she touch this vegetable, it actually made contact with her mouth.
-And I consider that a HUGE win.
+And I consider that a HUGE win, especially in a picky eater.
 Research shows that it takes roughly 10-15 exposures before children begin to accept new foods.
 I’ve found, however, that when it comes to vegetables and my kiddos, it takes SO.MUCH.LONGER.
 As babies, they were fantastic little eaters, but then a sudden stop occurred around the toddler years.
 Though this is normal, it is very frustrating and makes meal time a dreaded experience.
 It may seem easier to stop serving these foods and save your time and money, but this can poorly affect their eating habits in the future.
 The taste preferences that they develop at a young age can extend into adulthood, making the early years an important time for food experiences.

 A successful food experience with a child doesn’t have to mean that they gobble up a bowl of Brussels sprouts before leaving the table.
 For some families, it may mean that their toddler didn’t throw a fit when something green was set in front of them or that they were willing to take a tiny mouse-size bite.
 Those successes deserve a happy dance too.
 It’s important to remember where your child started and where they are now.
 Did they previously revolt against green beans, but now peacefully ignore them?
 That’s a win.
 Did they progress from ignoring them to playing with them on their fork?
 That’s a win.
 Did they finally take a few bites?
 That’s a win too.
 The more you expose your children to vegetables, the more likely they will eventually accept them.
 Maybe you’ll get lucky and it only takes a few tries, maybe your child fits within the 10-15 exposure rule, or maybe after a year or so, they finally progress from licking that bell pepper to taking small bites.
 It’s all about those little wins in parenthood, my friends.